-This chapter explains the laws and HUD regulations requiring PHAs to affirmatively further civil rights and fair housing in all federally-assisted housing programs.
-The letter and spirit of these laws are implemented through consistent policy and processes.
-The responsibility to further nondiscrimination pertains to all areas of COC 's housing choice voucher (HCV) operations.
+This chapter explains the laws and HUD regulations requiring COCs to affirmatively further civil rights and fair housing in all federally-assisted housing programs.
+The letter and spirit of these laws are implemented through consistent policy and procedures.
+The responsibility to further nondiscrimination pertains to all areas of COC's public housing operations.

-This chapter describes HUD regulations and PHA policies related to these topics in three parts:
+This chapter describes HUD regulations and COC policies related to these topics in three parts: